LukePammant/pretty-logger/README.md

 Config options
 --------------

+For the `error`, `info`, `warn`, `debug`, and `trace` commands you can find the accepted colors on the [colors](https://github.com/marak/colors.js/) repo.

 * `showTimestamp` - Show the timestamp with every message.
 * `showMillis` - Show milliseconds in the timestamp.
 * `printObjFunc` - The function to apply objects to, if logged.
 Default is util.inspect.
 * `prefix` - String that is prepended to every message logged with this instance.
 * `error`- String that represents the color of the error text.
-Accepted colors can be found on the [colors](https://github.com/marak/colors.js/) repo.
 Default is "red".
 * `info`- String that represents the color of the info text.
-Accepted colors can be found on the [colors](https://github.com/marak/colors.js/) repo.
 Default is "green".
 * `warn`- String that represents the color of the warning text.
-Accepted colors can be found on the [colors](https://github.com/marak/colors.js/) repo.
 Default is "yellow".
 * `debug`- String that represents the color of the debug text.
-Accepted colors can be found on the [colors](https://github.com/marak/colors.js/) repo.
 Default is "blue".
 * `trace`- String that represents the color of the trace text.
-Accepted colors can be found on the [colors](https://github.com/marak/colors.js/) repo.
 Default is "gray".

 Future versions
 ---------------